Creating a New Reality: A Sustainable Digital Transformation

 22-23 April 2026

-Beecroft Building, Department of Physics, University of Oxford, OX1 3PU
+Department of Physics, University of Oxford, OX1 3PU, Martin Wood Lecture Theatre

-- Professor David Wallom, Professor in Informatics, Associate Director - Innovation of the Oxford e-Research Centre
+- Professor David Wallom, Associate Director – Innovation of the Oxford e-Research Centre

 Meeting objectives